jcchuang2/DSC180B_GRID/index.md

 title: About GRID
 feature_text: |
   ## GRID: Geographic Reconnaissance for Infrastructure Detection
-  An interace developed by UC San Diego Data Science students that detects San Diego Gas & Electric power poles through
-  satellite imagery utilizing machine learning image recognition.
+  An interface developed by UC San Diego Data Science students that detects San Diego Gas & Electric power poles through satellite imagery utilizing machine learning image recognition.
-feature_image: "assets/Utility_Poles-6.jpg"
+feature_image: "assets/cover_photo_1.jpg"
 excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 ---

 Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get rolling immediately.
 Install it, configure it, tweak it, push it.

-## Features
+## Introduction

+### Fire Risk Posed By Electrical Utility Structures

 - Available as a **theme gem** and **GitHub Pages** theme
 - Clear and elegant design that can be used out of the box or as solid starting point